iqis/iqis/content/vitae.md

 - Query, clean, and model with sales data for customer retention, segmentation, and lifetime value
 - Serve as a data-driven advisor on DM, SMS, loyalty program, and other customer outreach initiatives
-- Build and deliver competitive profile and benchmark in industry analysis
+- Make and deliver competitive profile and benchmark in industry analysis